avm99963/infinitegforums/docs/developers/add_feature.md

 codename appended by an underscore and a suffix (`{{feature_codename}}_{{suffix}}`).
 2. Modify the `//src/common/common.js` file by doing the following things:
-    1. Add a default value for the option in the `defaultOptions` object.
+    1. Add an entry for the option in the `optionsPrototype` object.
     2. Append the option's codename to the `specialOptions` object.
 This is so the option can be handled in a specific way when showing/saving it in the options page, or so it is handled outside of the options page.